 I miss it.
 I miss the feeling of solidarity among lesbians, and a space where the usual constraints of sexism didn’t apply.
 It was in the basement of a hotel owned by gay men, ensuring that there were no landlord issues with the bar.

 The bar I went to every week (The Lotus, in the basement of the Lotus hotel, pictured) was in an extremely rough area of town, which meant that arriving and leaving had security issues.
 Women would walk one another to the nearest bus stop or metro station, or stride alone with their keys in their fists.

 One down side of lesbian culture at the time being centred on bars was that lesbians had a much higher rate of alcoholism than straight women, both from the systemic oppression and from being so often in spaces centred on alcohol.

 I miss these queer women centred spaces as they were back when we desperately needed them.
 They were where I learned to be strong, to be proud of my body, to dance like my body belonged to me.
 It was where I learned how to flirt with women.
 When I went out to straight bars during that time with my then girlfriend, and since then with other women, we both got hit on constantly by men, even though we were on a date with one another.

-When the Orlando Massacre happened, even though it was in another country, I grieved, because spaces for queer people, for lesbians, for gay men, for trans people, are rare and sacred.
+When the Orlando Massacre happened (mass-murder of 49 queer men and women in a queer bar), even though it was in another country, I grieved, because spaces for queer people, for lesbians, for gay men, for trans people, are rare and sacred.
 They were once the hearts of our communities.
 I don’t know what young queers do now.
 I would not be the same without it.

 Rare spaces now